babhuegoa/Math-Calculator-Python-/README.md

 Python itself or double click on the codefile and if you have the right pytohn version it should start.
 Within Python you need to type: python3 mathUm_friverr.

-General Information:
-The Repository is an public dokumentaion und prieview.
-The working ZIP-Version can be obtian through gumroad.

 ✦ Preview

 ![Main Menu](Screenshots/MathGrHauptmenu.jpg)